-The Good Neighbor Partnerships (GNP), a resource of the College of Education and Human Development (CEHD), was created to address our mission to positively engage local school districts in the state of Texas.
-In short, the GNP is not a program but merely a framework that utilizes the fundamental characteristics of successful school-university partnerships to engage K-12 stakeholders, energize evidence-based research and best practices, and employ structured and strategic mechanisms with area school district partners in order to enhance a shared vision: Good neighbors, great schools.
+The Good Neighbor Partnerships (GNP), a resource of the School of Education and Human Development (SEHD), was created to address our mission to positively engage local school districts in the state of Texas.
+In short, the GNP is both a program and a framework that utilizes the fundamental characteristics of successful school-university partnerships to engage K-12 stakeholders, energize evidence-based research and best practices, and employ structured and strategic mechanisms to enhance a shared vision: Good neighbors, great schools.
 School-university partners of the GNP, which includes local Big 13 schools and districts in the Brazos Valley and other major state-wide partners, join forces alongside SEHD to address P-12 teaching and learning opportunities.

 The Four initiatives

-- Engage PreK-12 students, families and teachers from diverse backgrounds and abilities in formal and informal learning contexts
+P-12 students, families and teachers from various backgrounds and abilities in formal and informal learning contexts.

-- Energize evidence-based research and best practices, as well as professional development opportunities to promote capacity building that enhances the curriculum for learners and educators.
+Recruitment, evidence-based research and best practices, as well as professional development opportunities to promote capacity building that enhances the curriculum for learners and educators.

-- Employ structured, strategic, equitable, mutually beneficial and sustainable mechanisms for effective school-university engagement through the Good Neighbor Partnerships Working Group – an advisory arm for the Council for Educator Preparation Programs.
+Structured, strategic, equitable, mutually beneficial and sustainable mechanisms for effective school-university engagement through the Good Neighbor Partnerships Working Group – an advisory arm for the Council for Educator Preparation Programs.

 Fundamental Characteristics of Successful School-University Partnerships